 This perk can be leveraged to even greater value at times when the 4th night is particularly expensive.
 Given dynamic pricing, the 4th night may cost more than the previous 3 nights — but cardholders get the 4th night free on an award stay even when the 4th night is more expensive.
 If your 4th night is a high-demand night like New Year’s Eve, this could result in a substantial savings.
 For more on this, see: New IHG Sweet Spot: Dynamic Pricing + 4th Night Free For Huge Savings

 - Gold Elite: 20 nights or 40,000 elite-qualifying points

 - Platinum Elite: 40 nights or 60,000 elite-qualifying points

 - Diamond Elite: 70 nights or 120,000 elite-qualifying points

 - Kimpton Inner Circle: By invitation only

 - Elite nights are earned with either cash or award stays.
-When booking a four night award, it makes sense to book 5 nights instead (thanks to 5th Night Free pricing) just so that you can get an extra elite night.
-Make sure not to check out after the fourth night.
+As a IHG Premier / Premier Business / Traveler credit card holder, when booking a three night award, it makes sense to book 4 nights instead (thanks to 4th Night Free pricing) just so that you can get an extra elite night.
+Make sure not to check out after the third night.

 - Elite status can be earned based on spend.
 Each status tier requires qualifying nights in a hotel or elite qualifying points.
 These points are earned through paid hotel stays or spend on an IHG credit card (which earns 1 elite qualifying point per dollar spent).